AR banner

 Four Blenheims took off on a shipping sortie off the south coast of Italy.
 Two of these aircraft returned shortly afterwards with engine trouble.
 The other two Blenheims failed to return from the operation

-An Italian wireless station reported that two aircraft had collided and crashed near Capo Alessio, Sicily.
+The next evening a report was picked up from an Italian wireless station stating that two aircraft at the approximately the estimated position of the two Blenheims, had collided in mid-air, and that they crashed in flames.
+One aircraft coming down on land and one in the sea near Capo Sant’ Alessio, Sicily.
 It is thought that at the time the aircraft were being attacked and during the combat they collided at 14:00 hrs.

-The three crew of the other Blenheim Z7638 flown by 29 year old, W/Cdr.
-Frazer Apsley Harte DFC 70839 RAF(O) plus a 21 year old officer serving with the Royal Engineers Lt.
-Ellis Edward Arthur Talbot GC.
-MBE.
-100411 attached to the squadron.
-Both crews are buried in the same cemetery.
+The three crew of the other Blenheim Z7638 flown by Wg Cdr.
+Frazer Apsley Harte DFC 70839 RAFO.
+A passenger, Lt.
+Ellis Edward Arthur Talbot GC, MBE, 100411 serving with the Royal Engineers attached to the Squadron also perished.

 Burial details:

-F/O. Neville Whitford Walders.
-Catania War Cemetery.
-Collective grave 1.H.19.
-Born on the 16th December 1916 at Palmerston North, Manawatu, New Zealand, the son of Edward (died 1938) and Hilda Walders and living at Nelson, South Island, New Zealand - when he applied to, and was accepted, into the RAF - on a Short Service Commission in England in 1938.
-Husband of Jane W. Walders, of Criccieth, Caernarvonshire, Wales.
-Grave inscription reads: 'Not Dead To Those Who Loved Him.
-His Everloving Wife And Son Michael'.
+Fg Off.
+Neville Whitford Walders.
+Catania War Cemetery, Collective grave 1.H.19.
+Grave inscription: 'NOT DEAD TO THOSE WHO LOVED HIM.
+HIS EVERLOVING WIFE AND SON MICHAEL'.
+Born on the 16th December 1916 at Palmerston North, Manawatu, New Zealand.
+Son of Edward (died 1938) and Hilda Walders of Nelson, South Island, New Zealand.
+Husband to Jane W. Walders of Criccieth, Caernarvonshire, Wales.

 Sgt.
 Stanley Jones.
 Catania War Cemetery.
 Collective grave 1.H.19.
+Grave inscription: 'DEARLY LOVED ONLY SON OF MADGE AND ALUN JONES'.
 Son of Walter Alun Jones and Margaret Jones, of Lytham, Lancashire, England.
-Grave inscription reads: 'Dearly Loved Only Son Of Madge And Alun Jones'.

-Sgt.
+Flt Sgt.
 William Karl Hunting.
 Catania War Cemetery Collective grave 1.H.19.
-Son of Kenneth William and Alice Maud Hunting, of Huntingville, Province of Quebec, Canada.
-Grave inscription reads: 'In The Garden Of Remembrance We Walk And Talk With You'.
+Grave inscription: 'IN THE GARDEN OF REMEMBRANCE WE WALK AND TALK WITH YOU'.
+Born on the 7th February 1921 in Huntingville, Province of Quebec.
+Son of Kenneth William and Alice Maud (née Call) Hunting of Huntingville, Province of Quebec, Canada.

 Pages of Outstanding Interest